-Exploring the field of available therapies can be a bit daunting, as there are so many different modalities to choose from.
-One of the biggest questions in my mind has been wondering exactly how psychology and psychotherapy differ, and what, if any, are the similarities?
+Exploring the field of available therapies can be confusing.
+There are so many different options to choose from.
+Perhaps you are curious about how Psychology and Psychotherapy differ.
 Are they, in fact, just two different ways of looking at the same mental health issues?

 This YouTube video prepared by Christina Nielson from the Metavision Institute offers a helpful comparison between psychology and psychotherapy.